Sangariusss/node-fastify-docker-integration/README.md

 ## Overview

-This project sets up a Fastify server within a Docker container, using Docker Compose for service orchestration and Nginx for API proxying and static file serving.
-The Fastify server integrates with both PostgreSQL and MongoDB, supporting CRUD operations on resources in each database and includes Swagger documentation.
+This project provides a scalable and modular Node.js application using Fastify, integrated with PostgreSQL and MongoDB databases.
+It includes REST API endpoints for user authentication, product management, cart operations, and receipt generation, all while leveraging Docker and Nginx for deployment.

 ### Features

-- **Fastify REST API** with CRUD functionality for PostgreSQL and MongoDB.
+- **Modular Architecture**: Domain-driven design with clear separation of concerns.
+- **Authentication & Authorization**: JWT-based secure authentication.
+- **CRUD Operations**: Full support for CRUD on products, users, and carts.
-- **Swagger Documentation** available at `/api/docs`, with Basic Authentication enabled for restricted access.
+- **Swagger Documentation**: API documentation with restricted access.
-- **Nginx**: Serves static files and proxies API requests to the Fastify backend, caching static files for improved performance.
-- **Docker**: Containerized deployment with Docker Compose for seamless service orchestration.
+- **Dockerized Deployment**: Fastify, PostgreSQL, MongoDB, and Nginx in Docker containers.
+- **Development Tools**: Pre-configured ESLint, Prettier, and Husky for linting and code formatting.

 ## Usage

 ### Setup and Deployment

-1. **Install Docker and Docker Compose**: Ensure they are installed on your system.
+1. **Install Dependencies**:
+   Ensure Docker, Docker Compose, and PNPM are installed.

 2. **Clone the Repository**: